What You Need To Know About Coronavirus

 Are you immune once you've had it?

-When you catch a virus, your body learns how to fight it off.
+When you catch a virus, your body usually learns how to fight it off, or becomes better at recognising it and defending against it next time around.
 After you've fully recovered, your immune system has learned how to fight off the virus and can protect you from a future infection.
 However, our immune system can forget over time how to do this and immunity can eventually wear off.

 I've had the flu jab, am I protected?

 Unfortunately not.
 The coronavirus is not the same virus as the flu, so the flu jab offers no protection against it.